juletx/lm-evaluation-harness/lm_eval/tasks/eus_proficiency/README.md

 Abstract: `link to paper PDF or arXiv abstract goes here`

-EusExams is a collection of tests designed to prepare individuals for Public Service examinations conducted by several Basque institutions, including the public health system Osakidetza, the Basque Government, the City Councils of Bilbao and Gasteiz, and the University of the Basque Country (UPV/EHU).
-Within each of these groups, there are different exams for public positions, such as administrative and assistant roles.
-Each multiple-choice question contains 2 to 4 choices (3.90 on average) and one correct answer.
-The dataset is mostly parallel with 16k questions in Basque and 18k in Spanish.
+EusProficiency comprises 5,169 exercises on different topics from past EGA exams, the official C1-level certificate of proficiency in Basque.
+We collected the atarikoa exercises from EGA exams through the years 1998 to 2008.
+Atarikoa is the first qualifying test of EGA, which measures different aspects of language competency, such as reading comprehension, grammar, vocabulary, spelling, and writing.
+Each test generally has 85 multiple-choice questions, with 4 choices and a single correct answer.

 Homepage: https://github.com/hitz-zentroa/latxa